microsoft/fluentui/rfcs/react-components/convergence/global-contex-registration.md

 - Custom magic when creating contexts in Fluent
 - Generally using window/node globals is an antipattern
 - Enforces stricter practices for using contexts
-- Bundle size increase for any context (+ 18.95 kB minified / + 5.224 kB gzipped)
+- Bundle size increase (+ 18.95 kB minified / + 5.224 kB gzipped)
+  - mainly caused by `semver` package

 ### Pros